-- Default route for outbound traffic?
+Default route for outbound traffic?

-- Use default-information originate for the IGP and rely on IGP metrics for nearest exit

-- e.g. on router A using OSPF:
+- Originate the default route in the IGP on the Border routers Rely on IGP metrics for nearest exit - IGP originates default route as long as BGP puts default route in RIB - e.g. on router A using OSPF:

 '''

-router ospf 65534 default-information originate
+router ospf 65534

+default-information originate

 '''

-e.g. on router A using ISIS:
+• e.g. on router A using IS-IS:

 '''

-router isis as65534 default-information originate
+router isis as65534

+default-information originate route-map DEF-ORIG

 '''